Gastrointestinal stromal tumor (GIST)

 GISTs can develop in people of all ages, but they are most common between age 50 and 70, and they almost never occur before age 40.
 In rare cases, an inherited genetic change (mutation) causes GISTs.

 After asking questions about your symptoms and medical history, your doctor will examine you carefully, checking for a growth in your abdomen.
-If signs and symptoms suggest you may have a GIST, tests to locate it and then determine its likelihood of spreading (metastasizing) to other organs will follow.
+If signs and symptoms suggest that you may have a GIST, tests to locate it and then determine its likelihood of spreading (metastasizing) to other organs will follow.
 These tests may include:

 - Contrast-enhanced computerized tomography (CT) scan.
 For this test, you swallow a liquid that makes your stomach and small intestine more visible on X-rays.
 You may also receive an injection of a similar substance.
 Then the scanner takes numerous X-rays as it moves over your abdomen.
 A computer combines the X-rays into detailed, cross-sectional images of your abdominal organs, showing the size and position of the tumor.